docker-rpm-builder/docker-rpm-builder-configurations/README.md

 ### Centos5+EPEL5
 The yum-builddep has been hacked since the original one in Centos 5 doesn't work with bare specfiles.
 It should work, but can occasionally do something strange.

+### Rawhide
+There're some occasional glitches with the rawhide image; those happen because of the rapid development of such os.
+Try again later.